eval/lemme-pry/README.md

 # lemme-pry

 Start a pry-session with specific gems or a (remote) script preloaded.
+For the idea behind this gem see [this blogpost](https://www.gertgoet.com/2017/06/12/lemme-pry.html).

 ## Usage